-Terms Definitions JDBC Driver Connector File A file required to establish a connection with your data source.
+Terms Definitions Inventory A list of all available OSS components.
+Inventory takes the form of published groups from the Detector, the result of auditing analysis.
+JDBC Driver Connector File A file required to establish a connection with your data source.
 You must specify this file during installation.
 Jenkins A Java open source automation server that supports continuous integration.
 License Lookup - Component Level Identifies the license(s) of a component across versions.
 Typically this will be an aggregate of the licenses for the project over time or the license at the time of data collection.
 License Lookup - Version Level Identifies the license(s) of a component at a specific version.
 This data is sensitive the possibility of a change in license over time.
 LOC Lines of Code.
-NPM Analyzer Identifies node_modules from npm and other components using a package.json file to store metadata. oss Open Source Software.
+NPM Analyzer Identifies node_modules from npm and other components using a package.json file to store metadata.
+OSS Open Source Software.
 Policies Rules and conditions assigned globally or to specific teams or projects which automate the review process of inventory items and/or requests to use OSS components.
 POM Project Object Model POM Analyzer An analyzer that analyzes pom.xml files to determine dependencies and resolve versions based on the project's declared or inherited properties.
 The Analyzer will attempt to retrieve pom information about dependencies from the local maven repositories (as defined in the pom.xml) or Maven Central.
-To become an inventory item, dependencies must: have a version that can be resolved not be in scope Test • not be set to Optional POM Ancestry License Indicates a license determined by the declared license in a parent POM file.
+To become an inventory item, dependencies must: have a version that can be resolved not be in scope Test not be set to Optional DOM Amazatur POM Ancestry License Indicates a license determined by the declared license in a parent POM file.
 POM Dependency A GroupId ArtifactId pair identified as a dependency within a pom.xml file.
 See POM Analyzer for the conditions under which a dependency will become an inventory item.
 POM License Declaration Indicates a license determined by the declared license in the POM.
-POM Transitive Dependency A dependency not declared directly in a project's POM, but inferred from the retrieved POM of a dependency.
-POM <type> Copyright</type> Indicates various methods for building a copyright for the purpose of creating a notice.